elliotwutingfeng/NUSCSMODS/_posts/CS3103/2020-09-01-cs3103-lecture-4-network-application-and-demo.md

 Properties of server:
 - Always on host
 - Uses ephemeral ports
-- Uses perm IP address
+- Uses permenament IP address
 - init communication
 - Waits to be contacted

 #### P2P
 - No always on server
-- Arbituary end systems directly communication and serve each other
+- Arbituary end systems directly communicate and serve each other
 	- Each host runs both server and client processes